 phpinfo() test.
 If your PHP build is

 on Microsoft Windows.
 If not, use

 OS X, or

 Add an entry for the MySQL Enterprise Plugin for Connector/PHP module.
-You can use the full path:
+The following example uses the full path:

-Alternatively, put the file into the directory identified by
+Alternatively, add the file to the directory defined by the

 extension_dir configuration option, and